 In all cases assistance is limited to students with reasonable academic records and whose financial circumstances warrant assistance.

-Enquiries about all forms of financial assistance should be made at the office of the Deputy Registrar (Student Services), Room 148E, the Chancellery.
+Enquiries about all forms of financial assistance should be made at the office of Student Services, Room G19, the Chancellery.

 Financial Assistance to Aboriginal Students